222042015/SCUC-RHDC/README.md

 # Relax-and-Cut for Temporal SCUC Decomposition

-This repository contains the implementation for the manuscript titled: "Rolling-Horizon Optimization with Dynamic Cuts for Large-Scale Security-Constrained Unit Commitment".
+This repository contains the implementation for the manuscript titled: "Relax-and-Cut for Temporal SCUC Decomposition".

 To reproduce the results presented in the manuscript, execute
 ```bash